nlaminero/intern-repo/low-fi-wireframe.md

 From Jeremy’s notes, I shifted the layout into a **dashboard style**, using clear sections and visual hierarchy to highlight the most important actions.
 I also changed the Distraction Blocker into a passive icon instead of a toggle, which aligns with the goal of keeping the homepage friction-free.

 The final iteration focuses on **guiding users into focused action** while keeping the UI calm and distraction-free.
+After feedback from Mia, I simplified the homepage so it only shows high-level details (snapshot view) and moved full interactions like adding tasks into deeper screens.
+From Jeremy’s comments, I restructured the layout into a dashboard style, added more emphasis on the schedule, and filled empty space to make the design feel complete.
+The final iteration balances clarity with minimal friction, guiding users into focused action.
 ---

 ## Next Steps